 - A minimum cumulative GPA of 3.2 to be competitive

-- An MCAT score of 27 or higher, with no section less than 8 (under the old system).
-For the new MCAT, a composite score in the 70th percentile or better is expected.
-We also accept competitive scores for the DAT for dental applicants or OAT for optometry applicants.
+- Applicants need a composite MCAT score in the 70th percentile or better in order to be considered for admission to the program.
+We also accept competitive DAT scores (≥20) for dental applicants or competitive OAT score (≥330) for optometry applicants.